xupsh/pp4fpgas-cn/GLOSSARY.md

 ## netlist
 An intermediate design artifact consisting of device-level primitive elements and the connections between them.
 In FPGA designs, the primitive elements include lookup table (LUT)s, flip-flip (FF)s, and block RAM (BRAM)s.
 ## partial loop unrolling
 A transformation where the body of a loop is replicated multiple times.
 This is often used in processor systems to reduce loop condition overhead or to provide opportunities for vectorization.
-In HLS, it can have a similar eect, enabling more operations from the same loop nest to be considered in scheduling.
+In HLS, it can have a similar effect, enabling more operations from the same loop nest to be considered in scheduling.
 This can improve the performance of a design.
 ## place and route
 The process of converting a netlist of device-level primitives into the conguration of a particular device.
 ## process